craiglotter/Student-Handin-System/README.md

-Student-Handin-System
+Student Handin System
 =====================

 Student Handin System is essentially the interface used by Commerce Faculty students in order to submit files to their various courses that require online hand-ins on the network server.

+The application first locates the base network folder to use which it then maps as a usable drive on the local PC.
+Authentication on the student is then carried out making use of UCT's LDAP server.
+Once authenticated, a student's credentials are checked to see what courses he/she is registered for and if any courses have projects that are 'open' (i.e. allow for submissions) these are then presented to the student to choose from.
+Once a choice has been made, a Windows Explorer type application is launched, allowing the student to then submit their files.

+Note: Created for Commerce I.T.

 Created by Craig Lotter, January 2006

+*********************************

+Project Details:

+Coded in Visual Basic .NET using Visual Studio .NET 2003 Implements concepts such as File Manipulation, Windows Forms programming, Threading, Registry manipulation, Shell file execution
+Level of Complexity: simple